matejjelic/coding-banana-wordpress/_posts/2018-10-12-building-metal-brushless-wltoys-a979-from-scratch.md

 The journey begins...

 <em>Stupidity #1: later on I discovered that my motor was actually fine, I just got some fine gravel stuck between the gears... and I already bought all the metal parts xD</em>
+<h1>So...</h1>
+So, I ordered a bunch of parts.
+But then, after I discovered that my old motor was functional and that my old transmitter and receiver will be replaced by the new one, I decided to build a new car with metal parts and custom ESC, receiver, transmitter, servo and brushless motor.

+I did some mistakes ordering some parts as well.
+For example, I could have ordered better metal sets.
+But that's fine, I'll manage.

+Read on to find what parts I bought and where.
+Jump into the next post...